peferron/alternate/README.md

 1. It picks the first parameter `3000` to execute the command `/home/me/myserver 127.0.0.1:3000`.
 Then it waits for a USR1 signal.
 2. When a USR1 signal is received, it picks the second parameter `3001` to execute the second command `/home/me/myserver 127.0.0.1:3001`.
 Then it waits 15 seconds.
-3. When the 15 seconds are over, if the command from step 2 is still running, it sends an interrupt signal (SIGINT, Ctrl-C) to the command from step 1.
+3. When the 15 seconds are over, if the command from step 2 is still running, it sends a TERM signal to the command from step 1.
 Then it waits for a USR1 signal.
 4. When a USR1 signal is received, it loops back to the first parameter `3000` to execute the command `/home/me/myserver 127.0.0.1:3000`.
 Then it waits 15 seconds.
-5. When the 15 seconds are over, if the command from step 4 is still running, it sends an interrupt signal to the command from step 3.
+5. When the 15 seconds are over, if the command from step 4 is still running, it sends a TERM signal to the command from step 3.
 Then it waits for another USR1 signal.
 6. And so on.

 ## Zero-downtime upgrade of a web server